sanja7s/Atlas_of_AI_Risks/README.md

 Illustration
 ------------

-Below is an illustration from our project, showcasing one of the many uses of facial recognition we explore:
+Below is an illustration from our visualization, showcasing one of the many uses of facial recognition we explore:

 ![AI Risks Illustration](https://raw.githubusercontent.com/sanja7s/Atlas_of_AI_Risks/main/visualization-code/assets/3.webp)